-An attorney who specializes in estate planning can help you create a complete plan to protect your spouse and children if you become unable to manage your financial affairs.
-Estate planning allows you to make decisions now so your wishes can be carried out if you die or become incapacitated.
+An attorney who specializes in Pa Estate Planning can help you create a complete plan (including Pa Last Wills, Pa Powers of Attorney, and Pa Living Wills, etc.) to protect your spouse and children if you become unable to manage your financial affairs.
+Pa Estate Planning allows you to make decisions now so your wishes can be carried out if you die or become incapacitated.

 When you execute a legal document called a power of attorney, you are authorizing another individual to make certain decisions on your behalf.
 The person who signs the document is called the principal and the person who is authorized to make decisions is known as the agent or attorney-in-fact.